-The Social Justice Sexuality Project is unique in that its inquiries move away from a perspective of pathology to investigating sociopolitical experiences of LGBT people of color around five themes: racial and sexual identity; spirituality and religion; mental and physical health; family formations and dynamics; and civic and community engagement.
-More than 5,000 LGBT people of color completed the survey and these respondents came from all 50 states and Puerto Rico, including urban, rural, and suburban areas – everywhere we know that members of our community live!
+The Social Justice Sexuality Project is unique in that its inquiries move away from a perspective of pathology to investigating sociopolitical experiences of LGBTQ people of color around five themes: racial and sexual identity; spirituality and religion; mental and physical health; family formations and dynamics; and civic and community engagement.
+More than 5,000 LGBTQ people of color completed the survey and these respondents came from all 50 states and Puerto Rico, including urban, rural, and suburban areas – everywhere we know that members of our community live!

 In his presentation, Dr. Battle highlighted some findings that push back against harmful myths and stereotypes about the Black community that arose following the passage of Proposition 8.
-For example, the study found that over 90 percent of Black LGBT people are out to their friends and family, and 70% of these Black LGBT people report feeling supported by their families to some degree, with 36.9% feeling completely supported.
-In addition, nearly three-quarters of Black LGBT people indicated that their racial or ethnic status was an important part of their identity and a similar percentage indicated that their sexual orientation was also an important part of their identity.
-This data affirms our work at National Center for Lesbian Rights to create spaces and communities where LGBT people can bring their full selves to our movement for social change.
+For example, the study found that over 90 percent of Black LGBTQ people are out to their friends and family, and 70% of these Black LGBTQ people report feeling supported by their families to some degree, with 36.9% feeling completely supported.
+In addition, nearly three-quarters of Black LGBTQ people indicated that their racial or ethnic status was an important part of their identity and a similar percentage indicated that their sexual orientation was also an important part of their identity.
+This data affirms our work at National Center for Lesbian Rights to create spaces and communities where LGBTQ people can bring their full selves to our movement for social change.

 You can learn more about the Project at www.SocialJusticeSexuality.com.
 Please share this important resource with your family, friends, and colleagues!